davidsbatista/Snowball/README.md

 A sample file containing sentences where the named-entities are already tagged can [downloaded](https://drive.google.com/open?id=0B0CbnDgKi0PyM1FEQXJRTlZtSTg), which has 1 million sentences taken from the New York Times articles part of the English Gigaword Collection.

-**NOTE**: look at the system [BREDS](https://github.com/davidsbatista/BREDS) to understand how to give a tagged document collection and seeds to setup the bootstrapping of relationship instances with Snowball, both systems have a similar setup.
+**NOTE**: look at the desription of [BREDS](https://github.com/davidsbatista/BREDS) to understand how to give a tagged document collection and seeds to setup the bootstrapping of relationship instances with Snowball, both systems have a similar setup.